pprunty/formik-otp-input/README.md

 3. Two-factor authentication (2FA) for added security.
 4. Secure online payment and transaction confirmation.
 5. User registration and login procedures for web and mobile applications.
-6. Quick response actions in interactive customer service tools
+6. Quick response actions in interactive customer service tools.

+## Demo 🖥️

+#### A live demo of this component is hosted on GitHub pages and can be previewed by following [this link]().

+#### The source code used for the demo can be found [here](https://github.com/pprunty/formik-otp-input/blob/main/demo/src/App.tsx).

 ## Installation 💿